alchemy-fr/Phraseanet-Docs/en/FAQ/index.rst

 FAQ
 ===

 The FAQ regroups the most frequent questions on *Phraseanet*.
-There is a wide variety of topics that cover specific use cases.
+A wide variety of topics covers use cases.

 .. toctree::
    :maxdepth: 2